rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/SrirachaDippingSauce.rst

 Directions
 ----------
-- Whisk all ingredients together in bowl.
+- Whisk all ingredients together in a bowl.
 Cover and refrigerate until ready to serve.

 Variation
 ---------
 Replace lime juice with liquid smoke.